 Riptide is immediately taken down by Havok when the two teams fight, and is subsequently buried under a wall of metal by Magneto.

-Sebastian Shaw casually sends Erik Lensherr (Magneto) flying across the room several times by merely tapping him.
+Sebastian Shaw casually sends Erik Lehnsherr flying across the room several times by merely tapping him.
 In desperation, Erik tries to use metal to restrain Shaw, but Shaw casually tears through it and pins him against a wall.
-Erik only wins because Shaw stops to give a We Can Rule Together speech.
-Erik takes the opportunity to knock away Shaw's helmet, allowing Charles Xavier to paralyze Shaw with his mental abilities.
+Erik only wins because Shaw stops to give him a We Can Rule Together speech.
+Erik then takes the opportunity to knock away Shaw's helmet, allowing Charles Xavier to paralyze Shaw with his mental abilities.

 Wolverine vs. Magneto.
 Even without adamantium covering his bones, Magneto has a baseball stadium full of metal to weaponize, preventing Wolverine from even landing a hit before he's disabled.

 Magneto's fight with a Sentinel only lasts a few seconds.

 Subverted with Wolverine's fight with the mafia goons.
 The audience and Wolverine himself believes that it won't even be a problem for him, but then we learn that Wolverine doesn't have his adamantium (which besides making his claws super-sharp, also protect him from a headshot and absorb the impacts of the bullets).
 Wolverine still wins fairly easily (he's still Immune to Bullets because of his Healing Factor), but it's not entirely one-sided.

 The Vengeance lays a severe beating on the Enterprise, enough to knock her out of orbit.
 It's sufficiently one-sided that the Enterprise never gets to fire a shot as the weapons systems are the first to be taken out.
 That doesn't stop the torpedoes themselves from being useful, however.